chapst1k/Ansible-Add-Apache/README.md

-This is an ansible playbook that will allow you to add domains to the AWS shared Ohio server.
+This is an ansible playbook that will allow you to add domains to a Apache Server

 ## Usage